dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

 3. Center the visualisation.
 4. Change the background colour.

-### Design a colour scheme
+## Design a colour scheme

-Each country is represent by four overlapping circles so we need a colour scheme that makes identifying a circle’s energy type simple.
-Also, when designing data visualisations it’s recommended that a colour scheme is chosen that works for the **colour blind**.
+Each country is represent by four overlapping circles so we need a colour scheme that makes it easy to identify a circle’s energy type.
+Also, when designing data visualisations it’s recommended that a colour-blind friendly scheme is chosen.
 There are a few visual variables we can use such as:

-* fill color
+* fill colour
 * fill pattern
-* stroke color
+* stroke colour
 * stroke width
 * stroke style (dotted, dashed etc.)

-**Fill** refers to the color of the inside of the circle and **stroke** refers to the circle outline.
+**Fill** refers to the colour of the inside of the circle and **stroke** refers to the circle outline.

 Let’s start with the renewable energy type.
 An obvious choice for this circle is **green**:

 {width: 15%}
 ![Solid green circle for renewable energy](6cc95d1a7b2bf7d04816352145e94496.png)

 Similarly, an obvious choice for Oil, Gas and Coal is **black** or **grey**.
-Black is probably too strong a color, so let’s use grey.
+Black is probably too strong a colour, so let’s use grey.
 If we use a filled grey circle we have to make sure smaller circles are drawn in front of larger circles.
 An easier approach is to use an empty circle with a grey stroke:

 {width: 15%}
 ![Grey outlined circle for oil, gas and coal](db13edf95e7a18db402c8953b7b7a180.png)